Adarsh-Agrawal-git/binance-futures-trading-bot/README.md

 # Binance Futures Testnet Trading Bot

-## What this project does

-This is a simple Python CLI app that places orders on Binance Futures Testnet.

-It supports:

-* MARKET and LIMIT orders
-* BUY and SELL sides
-* Input validation before sending requests

-The focus was on correctness, validation, and clean structure rather than adding unnecessary features.
+A minimal CLI-based trading bot for Binance Futures Testnet.

+The goal was simple: build something that **doesn't send invalid orders to the exchange**.
+Most beginner bots ignore this and fail at runtime — this one validates everything before execution.

 ---

+## What this actually does

+* Place MARKET and LIMIT orders
+* Supports BUY and SELL
+* Validates orders using real Binance rules before sending them

+This project focuses on the execution layer — making sure orders are **correct and accepted**, not just sent.

+---

-## How it works
+## How the flow works

-* `cli.py` → takes user input
+1. `cli.py` → takes user input
-* `validators.py` → validates order using Binance rules
+2. `validators.py` → checks order validity using exchange filters
-* `orders.py` → places the order
-* `market.py` → fetches price and symbol info
+3. `market.py` → fetches symbol info and price
+4. `orders.py` → sends request to Binance
-* `client.py` → connects to Binance API
+5. `client.py` → handles API connection

-Validation is done **before API calls** to avoid unnecessary failures.
+The key idea:
+👉 validation happens **before** the API call, not after failure

 ---